fmalina/revisions-blocl/activism/reinventingorganizations.md

 Having a CEO and a board that “get it” are necessary, but not sufficient, conditions.
 There is a common belief in organizational development circles that if we could only get leaders to be more enlightened, all would be well.
-That notion is too simplistic; enlightened leaders don’t automatically make for enlightened organizations, unless they also embrace structures, practices, and cultures that change how power is held, how people can show up, and how the organization’s purpose can express itself.
+That notion is too simplistic; enlightened leaders don't automatically make for enlightened organizations, unless they also embrace structures, practices, and cultures that change how power is held, how people can show up, and how the organization’s purpose can express itself.